132nd NATIONAL ENCAMPMENT OF THE SUVCW

 Civil War web site.
 We are direct descendants of the soldiers who

 fought to preserve the Union during the Civil War.
-After the war these same soldiers formed the
+After the war

-Grand Army of the Republic and we are the Sons of those men.
-We work together not only to preserve their
+and we are the Sons of those men.
+We work together not only to

-as well as educational programs.
+battlefield restorations as well as educational programs.

-During this, the Sesquicentennial of the
+During this, the Sesquicentennial of the Civil War, we are excited to celebrate

-Civil War, we are excited to celebrate our part as the location where the eyes
+our part as the location where the eyes of the nation were focused during the

-of the nation were focused during the pre-war Bleeding Kansas era.
-The roots of
+pre-war Bleeding Kansas era.
+The roots of the Civil War are

-also supplied soldiers to the war effort and these men fought valiantly in many
+in Kansas.
+Our state also supplied soldiers to the war effort and

-battles.
-Kansas became known as the Soldier’s State after the war because many
+the Soldier’s State after the war because many soldiers moving west made it

 Our camps